laraXgram/laraxgram.github.io/src/temple8.md

 <a name="displaying-unescaped-data"></a>
 #### Displaying Unescaped Data

-By default, Temple8 `{{ }}` statements are automatically sent through PHP's `htmlspecialchars` function.
+By default, Template `{{ }}` statements are automatically sent through PHP's `htmlspecialchars` function.
 If you do not want your data to be escaped, you may use the following syntax:

 ```blade
 Hello, {!! $name !!}.
 ```

 <a name="temple8-directives"></a>
-## Temple8 Directives
+## Template Directives

-In addition to template inheritance and displaying data, Temple8 also provides convenient shortcuts for common PHP control structures, such as conditional statements and loops.
+In addition to template inheritance and displaying data, Template also provides convenient shortcuts for common PHP control structures, such as conditional statements and loops.
 These shortcuts provide a very clean, terse way of working with PHP control structures while also remaining familiar to their PHP counterparts.

 <a name="inputs"></a>
 ### Inputs

-You can write all Telegram method inputs as Temple8 directives, making your templates clean and expressive.
+You can write all Telegram method inputs as Template directives, making your templates clean and expressive.

 ```blade
 @text()